nirs/userstorage/README.md

 project.

-## Setting up user storage
+## Creating storage

-To setup storage for these tests, run:
+To create the storage described in exampleconf.py, run:

-    python -m userstorage setup exampleconf.py
+    python -m userstorage create exampleconf.py

-This can be run once when setting up development environment, and must be run again after rebooting the host.
+This can be run once when creating a development environment, and must be run again after rebooting the host.

-If you want to tear down the user storage, run:
+If you want to delete the storage, run:

-    python -m userstorage teardown exampleconf.py
+    python -m userstorage delete exampleconf.py

-There is no need to tear down the storage normally.
+There is no need to delete the storage normally.
 The loop devices are backed up by sparse files and do not consume much resources.